-The Skate Canada Ethics Review Panel will be responsible for issuing guidelines and examples to assist in applying this Policy at the National, Section, Region and Club levels.
+The Skate Canada Ethics Review Panel will be responsible for issuing guidelines and examples to assist inapplying this Policy at the National, Section, Region and Club levels.

-2.0 APPLICATION OF THE POLICY
+2.0 APPLICATION OF THE POLICYThis Policy

-This Policy applies to:
+applies to:

-- every member of the Board of Directors ("Board") - every member of any committee established at the Club level.
+- every member of the Board of Directors ("Board") - every member of any committee (which includes sub-committees and task forces) established atthe Club level.